jayjaysecurity/js-conflux-sdk/docs/guides/interact_with_contract.md

 ### BigNumber

-> Note: when interacting with contract and if your parameter is bigger than `Number.MAX_SAFE_INTEGER`, you should use string represention of the number or BigInt.
+> Note: when interacting with contract and if your parameter is bigger than `Number.MAX_SAFE_INTEGER`, you should use string representation of the number or BigInt.

 ```javascript
 // use string